OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Manual-Firmware-Installation.md

 The options that might prove most useful to you are `-n` or `-F`.

 The `-n` flag tells `sysupgrade` not to save configuration files after upgrading.
-This can be useful if you would like to reset the Omega to the default settings.
+This can be useful if you would like to reset the Omega to the default settings included in the firmware image.
+This will *erase everything on the Omega* so make sure to back up your custom data and settings.

 The `-F` flag forces `sysupgrade` to upgrade the Firmware, which is useful in the event that `sysupgrade` won't upgrade the Firmware.